sopel-irc/sopel.chat/_upgrading/sopel-7.md

 ### Accessing the database

-While Sopel's [migration to SQLAlchemy](#database-support) doesn't affect *most* of the `bot.db` API, some plugins that make use of the more direct methods might need to be rewritten for Sopel 7.
+While Sopel's [migration to SQLAlchemy](#database-support) doesn't affect *most* of [the `bot.db` API][docs-db], some plugins that make use of the more direct methods might need to be rewritten for Sopel 7.
 Non-exhaustively:

-* `bot.db.connect()` now returns a SQLAlchemy `Connection` object that doesn't have all the same attributes as the one provided by native `sqlite` (e.g. `connection.cursor`)
-* `bot.db.execute()` *should* still return an object that behaves like a `Cursor`, but since it's actually a SQLAlchemy wrapper not everything is guaranteed to work exactly the same
+* [`bot.db.execute()`][docs-db-execute] *should* still return an object that behaves like a `Cursor`, but since it's actually a SQLAlchemy wrapper not everything is guaranteed to work exactly the same
-* `bot.db.get_uri()` hasn't functionally changed, but it's important to remember that it now *might* return a URI with a non-`sqlite` dialect
+* [`bot.db.get_uri()`][docs-db-get_uri] hasn't functionally changed, but it's important to remember that the returned URI *might* not point to SQLite
+* [`bot.db.connect()`][docs-db-connect] is likewise functionally unchanged,
+  except that it can now return a non-SQLite DBAPI connection object, potentially one with behavior different from the SQLite connections always returned in older versions

+We recommend that authors of plugins which use a raw database connection from `bot.db.connect()` aim to rewrite their code so it uses the ORM approach and [`bot.db.session()`][docs-db-session] instead.
+In the interim, it never hurts to update your plugin's documentation to warn users that non-SQLite databases haven't been tested, or make sure the plugin is marked as compatible with Sopel
+<7.0 only until it can be tested and/or updated.

+  [docs-db]: /docs/db.html
+  [docs-db-connect]: /docs/db.html#sopel.db.SopelDB.connect
+  [docs-db-execute]: /docs/db.html#sopel.db.SopelDB.execute
+  [docs-db-get_uri]: /docs/db.html#sopel.db.SopelDB.get_uri
+  [docs-db-session]: /docs/db.html#sopel.db.SopelDB.session

 ### Managing URL callbacks